graphicsdesk/spectate/README.md

 2. Uncomment the appropriate override stylesheet in `styles.scss` (either for a News or Eye page).

 3. Run `spectate publish`.
 (Whenever you want to update JS or CSS assets after publication, just run this command again.)

+To be able to use `spectate publish` with a S3 public URL, you must first [configure credentials for AWS](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) under the profile name `spec`.
+(Ask Jason for an access key.)

 4. Copy the contents of `dist/index.html` into Ellipsis.